 Thomm had been coming to Doi Tung since she was a little girl.
 I was hesitant to ask her age even though in Siamese culture such a question isn’t taken in offense.
 But still I kept to my white upbringing and didn’t ask that obvious question.

-I did ask her how in the hell did she get up here?
-I expected her to say that a family member had dropped her off and would soon return to pick her up.
+I asked her how in the hell did she get up here?
+I expected her to say that a family member had dropped her off and would soon return.
 I was surprised when she said she walked up here from the village at the base of mountain.
-I only half believed her as that’s about a 2000 foot elevation gain and almost 10 miles…but then again we hadn’t spotted any traffic on the only road up here all day.
-“By the roadway?”
+I only half believed her as that’s about a 2000 foot elevation gain and almost 10 miles.
+“By the roadway you walked?”
 I asked.
 She laughed at my accent and told me that there’s a pathway from the end of the village to Doi Tung and that she knew it well.

 Thomm related to us that she’d been coming to Doi Tung with her family since she was a little girl.
 Her grandfather had insisted that they always walk up from the village below as part of a family pilgrimage.
 Her grandfather had told the family that his grandfather adhered to the same tradition generations ago.